ECB investigating after police called to Ashes drinks following Hobart Test

 The England and Wales Cricket Board has said it will investigate after police were called to break up a drinking session marking the end of the Ashes series.

-Players and staff from both teams enjoyed a get together in the aftermath of Australia’s 4-0 series win in Hobart late on Sunday night, standard practice at the conclusion of a tour, but their socialising proved too rowdy for a fellow guest at the Crowne Plaza Hotel.
+Players and staff from both teams enjoyed a get together in the aftermath of Australia’s 4-0 series win in Hobart late on Sunday night, standard practice at the conclusion of a tour, but their socialising proved too rowdy for someone outside the Crowne Plaza Hotel who complained.

 Tasmania Police were called and sent four officers to bring an end to the boozy gathering, which had spilled out on to an open air terrace.